jollybully/mov2mp4/readme.txt

 # Video File Converter

-This toolset provides a simple way to re-encode video files into different formats or fix corrupted videos.
+This toolset provides a simple way to re-encode video files in bulk, allowing you to convert or fix multiple video files at once.
 The scripts currently support .mov and .mp4 formats.

 ## How to Use

-1. Drop your video files (all of the same filetype) into this folder.
+1. Drop your video files into this folder.
+These files should all be of the same filetype.
 2. Double-click on the applicable script (`mov2mp4`, `mp42mov` or `mp42mp4`) to start the conversion process.
+The script will automatically process all videos in the folder.
-3. The converted files will be placed in the same folder.
+3. The converted files will be placed in the `output` folder.

 ## Scripts

-- `mov2mp4`: Re-encodes .mov files to .mp4 format.
+- `mov2mp4`: Re-encodes all .mov files in the folder to .mp4 format.
-- `mp42mov`: Re-encodes .mp4 files to .mov format.
+- `mp42mov`: Re-encodes all .mp4 files in the folder to .mov format.
-- `mp42mp4`: Re-encodes .mp4 files to .mp4 format.
-This can be useful for fixing corrupted or broken .mp4 files.
+- `mp42mp4`: Re-encodes all .mp4 files in the folder to .mp4 format again.
+This can be useful for fixing multiple corrupted or broken .mp4 files at once.

 ## Running Unsigned Scripts on MacOS